A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 What is the point of centering the relationships themselves, and what effect does that have on how we see organizing?
 While collective actions like strikes are how workers exercise power, the source of the power itself is the relationships workers have with each other.
 Only when workers feel trust, care, and solidarity towards each other are they capable of exercising their power through action.
 Centering relationships in organizing is a recognition of the nature of worker power as a fundamentally grassroots phenomena.
 Relationships are then the base upon which every other important aspect of unionism is built.

 So RBO turns the world of organizing upside down.
 Rather than making big strikes the goal and ordering everything according to that, if we make strong relationships the goal then big strikes and whatever other tactics are necessary will come together more naturally.
 Not only are relationships conceptually primary as an element of worker power, but in most circumstances building relationships should also be the first step of good organizing (this step is strangely absent from nearly all intro organizing materials out there).
-Once the workers have their own power they can choose how to wield it to improve their conditions, which is the opposite approach of just building up a rather narrow form of power that’s mostly just good for strikes.

 If coworker relationships are so essential, why don’t other unionisms highlight them?
 RBO centers the agency of the workers themselves as the primary doers and protagonists of the union story.
-Worker power is strongest when the workers themselves are connecting, discussing, planning, strategizing, and taking action.

 In contrast, most other forms of unionism that have books written about them are written and propagated by specialists, whether academics or journalists or lawyers or professional organizers or higher union officials, who are not themselves the rank-and-file workers.
-This isn’t to say that these other specialists can’t support good grassroots organizing, but their role in doing so is always supplementary.
+This isn’t to say that these specialists can’t support good grassroots organizing, but their role in doing so is always supplementary.
 Unfortunately, few specialists truly advance the grassroots in the way RBO aims at in even a supplementary way.
-Rather, the entire apparatus of mainstream unionism facilitates giving authority to these specialists and taking agency out of the hands of the workers themselves.
+Rather, the entire apparatus of mainstream unionism gives authority to these specialists and takes agency out of the hands of the workers themselves.

 I’ve come to RBO, alongside others I organize closely with, through our own practical and collective organizing experience.
 We’ve discovered that the most common obstacle to organizing around this or that problem at work is that the relationships between coworkers are not strong enough.
 There’s not enough mutual trust, care, and solidarity to openly discuss grievances or to bear the risks of taking collective action to resolve them.
-Maybe one side of the relationship is strong, such as all the coworkers agree politically or bond closely outside of work in social settings or so on.
+Maybe one side of the relationship is strong, such as all the coworkers agree politically or bond closely outside of work in social settings.
 But for coworkers to be strong enough to really push back on the boss and flip the balance of power through direct action, the relationships themselves have to not only be strong but also contain all of the necessary dimensions.
 Whatever the problem, stronger and more well-rounded relationships between coworkers is usually a main part of the solution.

 Through reading their books I’ve learned a lot from McAlevey, Burns, Moody, and others.
 In critiquing them and advocating RBO, I don’t mean to discard all their ideas.
-Rather, I’ve found that some of the organizing ideas and practices discussed by those authors become most useful when I am able to reinterpret and appropriate them within a relationship-based framework.
+Rather, I’ve found that some of the organizing ideas and practices discussed by those authors become most useful when I am able to reinterpret them within a relationship-based framework.
 Strikes, radical demands, and grassroots democracy all become a more robust part of worker power when they are not just awkwardly imposed upon coworker relationships from above but rather are built up through relationships from below.
 Much of the writing on this blog is an attempt to reframe organizing techniques and radical ideas in precisely this way.

 Conclusion

-Within this wider survey of left unionisms, I hardly expect most people to adopt my position, but at the least I hope others will pay closer attention to the relationship side of organizing in whatever model of organizing they come to synthesize for themselves.
 No union tradition or text is holy writ.
 Rather, for the labor movement to really be resurrected as something that capital fears, the workers themselves will have to critically engage existing practices and then formulate new and more powerful methods of unionism.

 Some of the prominent labor authors today used to be rank-and-file organizers long ago, but many never were.
 What happens when the main stories of the labor movement are told about and through the lens of leaders and specialists who are not themselves rank-and-file?
-The effect of this is that those who get really interested in and motivated to build the labor movement think they have to leave their coworkers behind to do so.
+The effect of this is that those workers who get really interested in and motivated to build the labor movement think they have to leave their coworkers behind to do so.
 They think they have to go run for higher union or government office or apply for staff positions or go to law school.
-So many of our most committed and passionate unionists then leave the workplaces where organizing is happening instead of becoming more deeply rooted in them.
+Many of our most committed and passionate unionists then leave the workplaces where organizing is happening instead of becoming more deeply rooted in them.
 This is the predictable but no less self-destructive result of kinds of unionism that de-emphasize the importance of relationships between workers as the source of our power.

 Rather than looking up to big-shot labor commentators or union presidents for guidance, workers will do better if they look around their workplaces and discover the potential power of the community of relationships on the job that they’re already a part of.
 It can be a little terrifying to really believe in people.
 People can and will disappoint you.
 We’re not at this moment capable of what we truly need to do.